metamystical/mdht/README.md

 'dropNode' | node dropped from routing table | 'address:port'
 'dropPeer' | peer location dropped from storage | 'address:port'
 'dropData' | data dropped from BEP44 storage | 'target' (hex string)

+### BEP42 -- DHT Security extension

+As of v3.1.0, mdht.js contains BEP42 code, partially implemented.
+The code is used to generate a BEP42 compliant local DHT node *id* given the externally visible IP address.
+However, BEP42 is not enforced on remote DHT nodes.
+On the server.js log output, remote IP addresses are prefixed with an asterix when the corresponding *id* is not compliant.
+At this time, only a small percentage of DHT nodes are compliant.